Article • December 24, 2020 • 7 min read

-Often confused with IPA, APIs (application programming interface) are helping us in our everyday life invisibly.
+Often confused with IPA, APIs (application programming interface) are invisibly helping us in our everyday life.
 Every time we request an Uber ride, log in with Facebook/Gmail or buy tickets on Expedia (or any other flight tickets aggregator), an API is used.
-Remaining in the programs’ back-end, it connects our requests with the server containing data and provides us with the understandable answers.
+Remaining in the programs’ back-end, it connects our requests with the server containing data and provides us with understandable answers.

 Watch ‘What the Heck is an API?’ webinar video to learn about the technology from Cloudprinter.com CEO Martijn Eier.

 An application programming interface (API) is a computing interface that defines interactions between multiple software intermediaries.
-On the analogy to us interacting with computers and applications via graphical user interfaces, software or its components need one to ‘talk’ to each other as well.
-But in contrast to graphical user interfaces we are familiar with, these are machine-readable and are called APIs
+On the analogy to us interacting with computers and applications, via graphical user interfaces, software, or its components, we need one to ‘talk’ to each other as well.
+But in contrast to the graphical user interfaces we are familiar with, these are machine-readable and are called APIs

 When explaining the essence of API, the example with the waiter at the restaurant is used often.
 Let’s imagine the situation: there’s you as a customer with a menu of choices at the table and the kitchen ready to prepare a meal for you.

 The only thing you are missing is a waiter who plays the role of an intermediary – he delivers your order to the kitchen and gets back to you with a meal.
-In the digital world, APIs act like waiters adapting and converting the requests between apps/clients and servers/assets.
-The set of programming code enables data transmission between one software product and another and defines the terms of this data exchange.
+In the digital world, APIs act like waiters, adapting and converting the requests between apps/clients and servers/assets.
+The set of programming codes enables data transmission between one software product and another, which then defines the terms of this data exchange.

 Let’s imagine that you are now booking a flight or a hotel room via one of the online travel services such as Skyscanner or Booking.com.
-You choose dates, departure/arrival cities or destination, and the duration of stay and the platform aggregates the information from different airlines or hotels and shows it to you in a user-friendly way.
+You choose dates, departure/arrival cities or destinations, and the duration of stay, and the platform aggregates the information from different airlines, or hotels, and shows it to you in a user-friendly way.
 This is only possible thanks to APIs connecting the travel services with airlines’/hotels’ databases.

 Among the most known API use cases are:

-Frequently, the barrier on the way to going digital arises when businesses are focusing on automation internally but don’t open themselves for new ways of printing via automated print platforms.
-And this is exactly where an API steps in.
+Frequently, the barrier on the way to going digital arises when businesses are focusing on automation internally but don’t open themselves up to new ways of printing via automated print platforms.
+And this is exactly where an API step in.
 As it literally connects atoms (print presses) and bits (e-commerce print platforms) enabling seamless integration and workflow automation.

 Today, APIs are transforming the print buying journey, resulting in: